 You will need to Re-Level Mobile Home Floors from time to time because the ground becomes soft during the rainy season and the soft unstable ground under your mobile home allows the blocks to sink and move.

-Many times the reason is your mobile or manufactured home was not leveled correctly when it was set up.
+Your mobile or manufactured home may not have been leveled correctly when it was set up.
 Make sure the mobile home installers used concrete or hardwood to level your mobile home and they used the correct number of blocks to ensure your home is stable.

-Here’s Why You Need To Re-Level Mobile Home Floors
+Why You May Need To Re-Level Mobile Home Floors

 Mobile homes and Manufactured Homes are built on a steel frame.
-They are transported to the lot where the mobile home must be set-up.
-Before the actual tie down of the mobile home it’s leveled with hydraulic jacks, and then concrete blocks or steel piers placed under the steel frame to keep i.
+They are transported to the lot where the mobile home must be set up.
+Before the actual tie down of the mobile home, it is leveled with hydraulic jacks and then concrete blocks or steel piers placed under the steel frame.
 The wheels are usually removed as it is set on concrete blocks or steel piers in the dirt.
 Because the mobile home is sitting on the ground they will always settle as time goes by.

 All Mobile Homes and Manufactured Homes need to be Re-leveled from time to time.
 Mobile homes are lifted and leveled with hydraulic jack systems like the ones used to level the home when it was set up.
 Your mobile homes supports or piers will need to be tightened or adjusted every 3-5 years.